-Should I license the custom code I develop to my clients?
+Should I license the custom code I develop for my clients?

-If you need to be able to reuse the code for multiple clients, then you will need to license it, rather than transferring ownership absolutely.
+If you need to be able to reuse the code for multiple clients, then you will need to license it rather than transfer ownership absolutely.
 This means that you own the code, but your client is permitted to use it in accordance with the license.

-In some cases though, clients want the freedom to be able to do what they like with the website and code you’ve developed for them.
-For example, they might want to sell it to a third party or to modify it at some point in the future.
+In some cases though, clients want the freedom to do what they like with the website and code you’ve developed for them.
+For example, they might want to sell it to a third party or modify it at some point in the future.
 Therefore, they might insist on owning the code outright.
-In this case, you no longer own the code and are not able to reuse any parts of it for other clients.
+In this case, you no longer own the code and cannot reuse any parts of it for other clients.

 What is a Custom Code Development Agreement?